vzahorui/vzahorui.github.io/_posts/2020-05-07-non-linear-regression.md

 Eventually we get a vector of differences which should be applied to the parameters in order for them to ensure the minimum of the loss function for a given approximation.
 After that the procedure is repeated through repetitive approximation at a new set of parameters each time until the sum of squared errors becomes small enough or other stopping criterion reached.

-Comparing Newton's method Gauss-Newton is easier to implement and compute as it does not require calculation of the matrix of second derivatives and its inverse.
+Compared to the Newton's method, Gauss-Newton is easier to implement and compute as it does not require calculation of the matrix of second derivatives and its inverse.
 If we compute the vectors of parameters change for Newton's method we will get the same expression but with the Hessian instead of $J_r^{T} J_r$.

 Here is what the Jacobian of the loss function looks like: